rohit40522/E-COMMERCE/README.md

 Browse products, manage your shopping cart, place orders, and make secure purchases with user authentication and an admin dashboard for managing products and orders.

 ## 🚀 Features
-**Product Management** : Browse, search, and filter products by category, price, or name.
+-**Product Management** : Browse, search, and filter products by category, price, or name.
 **User Authentication** : Secure signup and login system using JWT-based authentication.
 **Shopping Cart** : Add, update, and remove products from your cart seamlessly.
 **Order Placement** : Place and manage orders with order history tracking.